aanker/xwordlist/README.md

 xwordlist --version
 ```
 If properly installed, the software should respond with its name and the installed version.

+*SPECIAL NOTE:  I just started testing this on Windows and have noticed big differences in how the software works (short answer, much less well than on Mac/Linux).
+If you are a Windows user, it may be a bit early to use this software.*

 ### Manual Installation